Latest Report: The Gartner® Market Guide for IT Vendor Risk Management Solutions

-In July 2021, the Board of Governors of the Federal Reserve System (Board), the Federal Deposit Insurance Corporation (FDIC), and the Office of the Comptroller of the Currency (OCC) proposed uniform guidance on managing risks associated with third-party relationships in banking organizations.
+In June 2023, the Board of Governors of the Federal Reserve System (the Board), the Federal Deposit Insurance Corporation (FDIC), and the Office of the Comptroller of the Currency (OCC) issued uniform guidance on managing risks associated with third-party relationships in banking organizations.

-The Proposed Guidance is based on the OCC’s 2013 guidance and 2020 FAQs, and will replace each agency’s existing guidance on third-party relationships and apply to all banking organizations supervised by the agencies.
-The goal of the proposed guidance is to bring uniformity and consistency to how banking organizations develop and enforce risk management principles as they relate to third-party relationships.
+Interagency Guidance on Third-Party Relationships: Risk Management is based on the OCC’s 2013 guidance and 2020 FAQs.
+It replaces each agency’s existing guidance on third-party relationships and applies to all banking organizations supervised by the agencies.
+The goal of the guidance is to bring uniformity and consistency to how banking organizations develop and enforce risk management principles as they relate to third-party relationships.

 Develop a plan that outlines the organization’s strategy, identifies the inherent risks of the activity with the third party, and details how the organization will identify, assess, select, and oversee the third party